RoboticRaven/horcrux-demonstrator/README.md

 - else you may still pull via http protocol ``git clone https://github.com/RoboticRaven/horcrux-demonstrator.git``

 ### 3.2 Run the code
+Some of the following commands require administrative privileges that can be given either by access control facilities of the OS, such as user/group rights or the use of ``sudo``.
+It is assumed that the user has no administrative privileges and must gain them by using ``sudo``.

 1. Change directory (``cd``) into the project directory
-2. Start the service by running ``sudo docker-compose up -d`` (only use sudo if you have no docker-group/user defined)
+2. Start the service by running ``sudo docker-compose up -d``
 3. The node-red development environment should by now be reachable via browser: http://localhost:1000/
 4. For testing the functionalities the following mock end-points are available: